Effingham County, Illinois

-Effingham County is located in the south central part of the U.S. state Illinois.
+Effingham County is a county located in the south central part of the U.S. state Illinois.
 As of the 2020 census, the population was 34,668.
 Its county seat and largest city is Effingham.

 Some other cities in Effingham County, Illinois include Altamont, Teutopolis, Beecher City, Montrose, Dieterich, Shumway, Watson, Mason, and Edgewood.
 Effingham County comprises the Effingham, IL Micropolitan Statistical Area.

 History

 Effingham County was formed in 1831 out of Fayette and Crawford counties.
 It may have been named after Thomas Howard, 3rd Earl of Effingham, who resigned his commission as general in the British army in 1775, refusing to serve in the war against the Colonies.
 The name is Anglo-Saxon for "Effa's house".
 New information suggests that the county was named after a surveyor who surveyed the area whose last name was Effingham.
 There is no written proof that the county was named after Lord Effingham.

+Government

+Effingham County is governed by a board of elected representatives.
+The Effingham County Board is the legislative body of County Government.
+It is composed of nine elected members, each representing a geographic district within the County.
+Each district is currently composed on average of just under 4000 residents.
+The districts are adjusted every 10 years after the national census information is published.
+The current Effingham County Board Chairman is Joshua Douthit (Republican) elected in 2022 from District B.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 480 sqmi, of which 479 sqmi is land and 1.2 sqmi (0.3%) is water.

 Just west of Effingham on Interstate 70 there is a 198 ft white cross; 35,000 vehicles are estimated to pass the site each day.
 It is one of the world's tallest crosses, and took over 200 ST of steel to erect.